 1.00 kg of Di Calcium Phosphate

-Mix the above blended ingredients with the Starch paste using Rapid Mixer Granulator by operating it as per its SOP.
-Add starch paste in such a manner by following the procedure given below so as to achieve proper wetting.
+Mix the above-blended ingredients with the Starch paste using Rapid Mixer Granulator by operating it as per its SOP.
+Add starch paste in such a manner by following the procedure given below to achieve proper wetting.

-Mix the blended powder and starch paste together in Rapid Mixer Granulator.
+Mix the blended powder and starch paste in the Rapid Mixer Granulator.

-Dry the granules in Fluidized Bed Drier by operating it as per its SOP at temperature 600 – 700 C for 30 minutes.
+Dry the granules in a Fluidized Bed dryer by operating it as per its SOP at a temperature of 600 to 700 C for 30 minutes.
 Cool the granules to room temperature.
-Repeat the same process for next lots.
+Repeat the same process for the next lots.

 Fit Stainless Steel Sieve # 20 on the Sifter-II as per its SOP.
-Sift all the ingredients through it and collect in Stainless Steel Container.
-Break the oversized granules left over the mesh in Oscillating Granulator by operating it as per its SOP and resift them.
+Sift all the ingredients through it and collect them in a Stainless Steel Container.
+Break the oversized granules left over the mesh in the Oscillating Granulator by operating it as per its SOP and resift them.

-Add the following lubricating agents to the Roto Cube Blender and operate it as per SOP for 30 minutes.
+Add the following lubricating agents to the Roto Cube Blender and operate it for 30 minutes.
 Collect the blended powder in Stainless Steel Container

 - 200 kgs of Talcum